madvn/infotheory/README.md

 See [demos](https://github.com/madvn/infotheory/tree/master/demos) and [website](https://madvn.github.io/infotheory/) for sample programs on how to use this package.

 ## Contact

-Created by Madhavun Candadai and Eduardo Izquierdo.
+Created by Madhavun Candadai and Eduardo J. Izquierdo.
 Contact Madhavun at madvncv[at]gmail.com